 Request for copies in writing.
+A

-A tax-exempt organization must honor a written request for a copy of documents (or the requested part) that the organization is required to provide under section 6104(d) if the request:
+tax-exempt organization must honor a written request for a copy of documents (or the requested part) required under section 6104(d) if the request:

-- 1. Is addressed to, and delivered by mail, electronic mail, facsimile, or a private delivery service, as defined in section 7502(f), to a principal, regional, or district office of the organization; and - Sets forth the address to which the copy of the documents should be sent.
+Is addressed to, and delivered by mail, electronic mail, facsimile, or a private delivery service, as defined in section 7502(f), to a principal, regional, or district office of the organization; and

+2. Sets forth the address to which the copy of the documents should be sent.